-For this experiment two persons are required.
-Both of you sit down facing the mirrors.
-By slightly changing your position try to adjust the details of your faces so that a new composite image is formed with all the characteristic parts: chin, mouth, nose, eyes, forehead and hair.
+You need another person for this experiment.
+Sit down facing the mirrors.
+By slightly changing your position try to adjust the details of your faces so that a new composite image is formed with all the features: chin, mouth, nose, eyes, forehead and hair.

-This installation is built of small mirrors with a width of 3 cm.
-The mirrors are separated by similar 3 cm gaps.
+This installation consists of small mirrors 3 cm in width.
+The mirrors are separated by 3 cm gaps.
 Your faces are partially reflected by the mirrors, and can partially be seen by the person sitting in front of you.
-If you manage to fit all parts precisely, you will be able to see a new face, which is a result of assembling the parts of two different faces.
+If you manage to fit all the parts well, you will be able to see a new face, which is the outcome of piecing parts of two faces.

-Noteworthy is the fact how quickly the brain loses its ability to estimate which parts of the image are true and which are just a reflection.
-It is only when you focus your eyes on one specific part you are able to start the process of recognition: I recognize a part of my face, so it must be a mirror reflection.
+It is interesting to note how quickly the brain loses its ability to check which parts of the image are true and which are just a reflection.
+It is only when you focus your eyes on one specific part that you are able to start the process of recognition: I recognise a part of my face, so it must be a mirror reflection.